leyuan-sun/leyuan-sun.github.io/_pages/includes/others.md

 # 💻 Academic Service
 Reviewer:
 - IEEE Transactions on Geoscience and Remote Sensing (TGRS)
+- Neurocomputing
+- IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing (JSTARS)
 - International Journal of Digital Earth (IJDE)
-- Neurocomputing
 - International Journal of Machine Learning and Cybernetics
 - Journal of Supercomputing
 - ...